Click Here To Download the Free Simple Marketing Plan Template

 - Earn recurring business and revenue

-The big question is: Are you holding onto your patients like your life depends on them?
+The big question is: Are you holding onto your patients as your life depends on them?

 Because your business and everyone associated with your clinic do depend on your patients.